mvaganov/CmdLineAsteroids/notes.md

 `voice`
 we can and should remove the previous draw functions now, since we shouldn't print directly to the command line anymore, and equivalent logic is in DrawBuffer_geometry.cs.

-Our code is now using the DrawBuffer as a GraphicsContext, which is a computer graphics concept.
+Our code is now using the `DrawBuffer` as a Graphics Context, which is a computer graphics concept.
 A graphics context is where we can include anything related to graphics state.
 We'll expand this idea soon.

 We can also add back the test drawing that was causing flickering before, since the buffer technique has eliminated the flickering.